Overcoming self-abandonment issues

 Do you struggle to trust yourself?
 Are you overly critical of yourself?
 Do you turn to others for the love and healing that you are not giving yourself?
 Do you value the needs of others over your own and thereby diminish your own feelings?

 If this resonates with you, please keep reading.
+As a life coach, I regularly deal with this issue.

 Individuals with self-abandonment issues may suppress their own feelings and goals to please others, be they their family, friends or partner.
 This leads to further unhappiness, as you are ultimately betraying your own needs.